EdilsonJunior-2/pokedex-flutter/README.md

   ### The pokemon types

   This section shows you all the 18 existing types (and 2 extra that i explain [here](#shadow-and-uknown-types)).
 Each button color is associated to its type, that you can (again) see [here](#type-colors).
-Clicking on the type, you'll go to a screen with Type info:
+Clicking on the type, you'll go to a screen with type info:

   - The moves of this type;
   - The Pokemon that have this type;